 - Red Abalone Fishery Management Plan Drafting and Updates to the Marine Resources Committee of the Fish and Game Commission Continues

-- Final Draft of Red Abalone Fishery Management Plan and CEQA to the Fish and Game Commission for Approval Process
+- Adoption of Red Abalone Fishery Management Plan and CEQA by the Fish and Game Commission.
+Winter/spring 2021 (subject to change)